dvdblk/inscriber/README.md

 # Inscriber 🖋️

-Online on/off device handwriting recognition app.
+Online on-device handwritten shape recognition.
+This app performs shape recognition during and based on the *current* stroke.

 ## Features
-* Recognize primitive shapes (🔺, 🟥, 🔴)
+* Recognize primitive shapes (such as 🔺, 🟥, 🔴, ...)
-* Recognize emojis (😄, 🙂)
+* Multiple models to choose from

-## Model
+## Models
-Can be found in the `models/` directory.
+Can be found in the `ml/` directory.
 To export the pytorch model to CoreML see `models/export.md`.